tritonas00/system-tar-and-restore/README.md

 - In case of Gentoo package genkernel is required to build initramfs.
 If you dont want to use initramfs image you can use -D in both scripts to disable genkernel check and initramfs building.

-- The system that runs the restore script and the target system (the one you want to restore), must have the same architecture (for chroot to work).
+- In Restore Mode the system that runs the restore script and the target system (the one you want to restore), must have the same architecture (for chroot to work).
 Also it's advisable to run the restore.sh script from a LiveCD of the target distro.

 - For booting a btrfs subvolumed root successfully with Syslinux, it is recommended to have a seperate /boot partition.
 Recommended subvolume name is: *__active*